bitnami/charts/bitnami/metrics-server/README.md

 - `service.port` was deprecated.
 We recommend using `service.ports.http` instead.
 - `service.nodePort` was deprecated.
 We recommend using `service.nodePorts.https` instead.
+- `extraArgs` is now interpreted as an array.

 ### To 5.2.0